isdsi/esp32_wifi_bleserial_esp32/README.md

 # CRC32 license
 https://github.com/bakercp/CRC32/blob/master/LICENSE.md

+# SPIFFS file system capacity exceeded test
+custompart.csv attempted to test in the following situation. spiffers, data, spiffs, 0x3F1000,0xF000,

+When creating a partition in the data folder, the total capacity is 49196, the used capacity is 1004, and the free capacity is 48192.

+In PowerShell, create a file with a capacity of 48192 with the command below and try to upload and download it.
+Failed fsutil file createnew data\freeByte.txt 48192

+When creating a partition in the data folder, the total capacity is 49196, and the used capacity is 1004.
+Displayed total capacity is 48192 * 0.8 = 39356, and displayed used capacity is 14.
+In PowerShell, create a file with a capacity of 39342 with the command below and try to upload and download it.
+Success.
+39356 - 14(test.txt) = 39342 fsutil file createnew fre39342.txt 39342

+In Powershell, create a file with a capacity of 39343 with the command below and try to upload and download it.
+Failed.
+39356 - 14(test.txt) = 39342 < 39343 fsutil file createnew fre39343.txt 39343

 # This project is outdated and no longer supported.
 Please check out my new code on [Github](https://github.com/beegee-tokyo/RAK4631-LoRa-BLE-Config)

 # ESP32 WiFi credential setup over BLE